divyam-mistry/divyam-mistry/README.md

 - 👋 Hi, I’m @divyam-mistry
 - 👀 I’m interested in Flutter
-- 🌱 I’m currently learning Flutter and Competetive Coding
+- 🌱 I’m currently learning Flutter and Competitive Coding
 - 💞️ I’m looking to collaborate on any Flutter project
 - 📫 Reach me at @divsmistry30@gmail.com